Most of us played in sandboxes when we were kids. Who knew that all these years later, they would still be the basis of our working lives?

 The good thing about using a service like InstaWP is that moving the changes live is incredibly simple.

-You can even clone and store site templates, making it easier to work on new projects with certain plugins or a theme you generally prefer.
+Also, you can even clone and store site templates, making it easier to work on new projects with certain plugins or a theme you generally prefer.

 Try testing a WordPress Plugin from InstaWP’s plugin repository right away.